 Barney‘s is built inside of a 500-year-old townhouse in Amsterdam’s Westerpark neighbourhood.
 Its owners have been selling cannabis for decades and have established several other Barney’s around the district.
 While these other locations have a more modern feel, the original site is like a weed shrine for tourists, hundreds of which visit daily.
 In response, Barney’s employs a dedicated staff of cannabis experts to help its guests navigate the menu, making it a great place to sample Amsterdam’s best strains.
 Much like Grey Area some view the prices per gram at Barney’s as astronomical, but for such high quality and demand it is worth it.

-Barney’s reputation truly does speak for itself.
+Barney’s reputation truly does speak for itself, a clear candidate for this ‘Top 5 Coffeeshops’ review!
 The coffeeshop is immaculate and the staff are so attentive, smart and friendly.
 If you have the opportunity to relax inside the walls, be sure to order some food and/or Milkshakes which are out of this world!
 Barney’s, much like Green House offer one of the best breakfast’s in Amsterdam, which are sure to fill you up and set you off for the day.
 I cannot rate Barney’s highly enough!

 1. Green House Coffeeshop: